guotong1988/guotong1988.github.io/core_research/_posts/2024-02-01-auto-re-label.md

 Data-centric \cite{ref5} approach which focuses on label quality by characterizing and identifying label errors in datasets.

-Label error correction or noise data correction\cite{ref6,ref7,ref8,ref9,ref10,ref11,ref12} is to correct the error labeled data to improve the dataset quality.
+Label error correction or noise data correction\cite{ref6,ref7,ref8,ref9,ref10,ref11} is to correct the error labeled data to improve the dataset quality.

+\cite{ref6} uses the label relationships to correct label error without human annotation.
+\cite{ref7} corrected the original loss value by introducing the model’s prediction labels into loss function.
+\cite{ref8} proposes the self-error-correcting CNN learning framework to deal with the problem of noisy labels and demonstrates that the model is robust to label noise even up to 80% proportion.
+\cite{ref9} presents a human/machine learning method for cleaning training data of label noise when an alternate, high confidence labeling source is available.
+\cite{ref10} described a grammatical error annotation toolkit designed to automatically annotate parallel error correction data with explicit edit spans and error type information.
+\cite{ref11} uses a novel algorithm termed adaptive voting noise correction to precisely identify and correct the potential noisy labels.

 ### 7. Conclusion